 This black dining room reflects all of those elements, with its modern farmhouse dining furniture, gold accent mirror and stool, and sheepskin and a vintage-style rug.
 The walls here also bounce natural light beautifully throughout.
 The result is an open-feeling gathering space that has an at-ease atmosphere and a polished look.
 The collection of black-and-white, rock-'n-roll photographs add another dose of chic edge.

 Photo by Lesley Unruh for One Kings Lane.
 Interior by Thom Filicia.

 A Boldly Modern Kitchen

 There's so much to love about an all-black kitchen, which has a way of exuding a sense of warm modernism you can't always find in its all-white counterparts.
-Black kitchen cabinets have a decidedly contemporary look that perfectly complements stainless steel appliances—even better than white—and black tiles, if you do take that route, have a way of reflecting light that gives them a lustrous gleam.
-Also for consideration: Choose white tableware and stoneware pieces to go with your black kitchen, as they will stand out beautifully against the black.
+Black cabinets have a decidedly contemporary look that perfectly complements stainless steel appliances—even better than white—and black tiles, if you do take that route, have a way of reflecting light that gives them a lustrous gleam.
+Also for consideration: Choose white tableware and stoneware pieces to go with your black kitchen, as they will stand out beautifully.

 Photo by Manuel Rodriguez for One Kings Lane.
 Interior by John Dransfield and Geoffrey Ross.